Richard Hourican |

 - If there is a dispute: an Agreed Surveyor or two appointed surveyors prepare a Party Wall Award.

-In London, the Act is commonly relevant to terraced houses, semi-detached properties, flats, mansion blocks, extensions, loft conversions and basement projects.
+In London, the Party Wall Act is commonly relevant to terraced houses, semi-detached properties, flats, mansion blocks, maisonettes, extensions, loft conversions and basement projects.
 If your works affect a shared wall, a boundary wall, a party structure, or involve excavation close to a neighbour’s foundations, you may need to serve a valid Party Wall Notice before work begins.

 What is the Party Wall Act?

 The person carrying out the works is usually called the Building Owner.
 The neighbour, freeholder, leaseholder or other relevant owner affected by the works is usually called the Adjoining Owner.
+Either side may need advice depending on the project, the notice served and the response given.

 When does the Party Wall Act apply?

-| Notice type | Typical works | Minimum notice period |
+| Notice type | Typical works | Minimum notice period | Related guide |

-| Section 1: Line of Junction Notice | Building a new wall at or astride the boundary line. | Usually 1 month |
+| Section 1: Line of Junction Notice | Building a new wall at or astride the boundary line. | Usually 1 month | Party Wall Section 1 explained |

-| Section 2: Party Structure Notice | Cutting into, raising, underpinning, repairing, demolishing or altering an existing party wall or party structure. | Usually 2 months |
+| Section 2: Party Structure Notice | Cutting into, raising, underpinning, repairing, demolishing or altering an existing party wall or party structure. | Usually 2 months | Party Wall Section 2 explained |

-| Section 6: Adjacent Excavation Notice | Excavating within 3 metres or 6 metres of a neighbouring building where the Act’s depth rules are met. | Usually 1 month |
+| Section 6: Adjacent Excavation Notice | Excavating within 3 metres or 6 metres of a neighbouring building where the Act’s depth rules are met. | Usually 1 month | Party Wall Section 6 explained |

-- A loft conversion involving steel beams, cutting into a party wall, raising a party wall or work to a shared chimney.
+- A loft conversion involving steel beams, padstones, cutting into a party wall, raising a party wall or work to a shared chimney.

 - A rear extension with foundations near a neighbour’s house, extension, conservatory or outbuilding.